site-logo

 • Plan for indoor activities: Explore museums and art galleries during heavy downpours.

-• Enjoy the lush greenery: Witness Kerala’s beauty at its peak by visiting waterfalls, tea plantations, and national parks.
+• Enjoy the greenery: Witness Kerala’s beauty at its peak by visiting waterfalls, tea plantations, and national parks.

 • Be cautious on the roads: Drive carefully and stay updated on weather conditions as roads can be slippery.